opensource111111/tekken-8-mod-manager/README.md

    1. Added enable/disable all buttons
    2. Add an enabled/disabled mod counter to the top of the ui.
    3. Added the ability to create you own presets Enable multiple mods that are part of the presets you apply.
+Make sure that there are no spaces in your preset names
    ![bar.png](assets/screenshots/bar.png)

    4. Switching between listview and treeview can be done instantly now.